dpastorgalan/personal_web2/content/publication/Poster-2013EGU/index.md

 +++
-title = "Supercontinent and Superplate?" date = 2016-04-16
-draft = false
+title = "Conical folding in the core of an orocline" date = 2016-04-16 draft = false